-There are also a multitude of services available from CSM to help homeowner’s associations organize and prepare their own financial statements.
-With the professional support of an experienced team along with state-of-the-art technology, even the most inexperienced association members will be able to navigate the complicated waters that is HOA financial management with ease.
+There is also a multitude of services available from CSM to help homeowner’s associations organize and prepare their own financial statements.
+With the professional support of an experienced team along with state-of-the-art technology, even the most inexperienced association members will be able to navigate the complicated waters that are HOA financial management with ease.

 It is a requirement for any sort of financial planning.
-For starters, if records are kept consistently, association directors can look back on previous financial years to identify patterns that could affect the current budget and adjust accordingly.
-It is also imperative to keep track of money owed.
+For starters, if there is consistent record keeping, association directors can look back on previous financial years to identify patterns that could affect the current budget and adjust accordingly.
+It is also imperative to keep track of the money the HOA owes.
 If detailed records are not kept, it can be near-impossible to keep track of delinquent dues or know how much money is available to budget for community maintenance and new projects.